nojb/ppx_match_seq/demo/README.md

 ## Demo

-Here you will find an example ported from *Le langage Caml*, written by Pierre Weiss and Xavier Leroy.
-Namely this folder contains a port of the parsing part of chapter 12 (sections 12.5 and 12.8).
+Here you will find a larger example ported from *Le langage Caml*, written by Pierre Weiss and Xavier Leroy.
+Namely this folder contains the parsing part of chapter 12 (sections 12.5 and 12.8).

 - `lexuniv.ml` contains the "universal lexer generator", roughly similar to `Genlex` in spirit.